 I also know you are NOT alone!
 I want to share with you what I have experienced and what I have learned from other Moms as well.

-Please understand I am not minimizing the reason behind your struggle, I am addressing the heart and focus of what you can do now.
+Please understand I am not minimizing the reason behind your struggle, I am addressing the heart and focusing on what you can do now.

 It’s easy to say, but much harder to realize.
 At least it was for me.